conacts/GoTen/README.md

 # Goten

 Goten is a tensor library written in Go with a neural network library built on top.
-It was just for fun and to learn
+It was just for fun.

 ## Installation